-Workshop on Chinese Legal Reform (20135).
-1 unit, credit/fail; 2 or 3 graded units with paper.
-This workshop will examine legal development in China today.
+Workshop on Chinese Legal Reform (21361) 1 unit, credit/fail; 2 or 3 graded units with paper.
+This will be a workshop to examine legal development in China today.
 Typically, guests from other universities in the U.S. or China will present papers or discuss current issues.
 P. Gewirtz, J.P.
-Horsley, T. Kellogg, and J. M. Prescott.
+Horsley, and J.M.
+Prescott World Constitutionalism (21576)/PLSC 614b 2 or 3 units.
+Beginning with the American, French, and Latin American Revolutions, the idea of Enlightenment constitutionalism has swept the world - with vastly different consequences in one or another political culture.
+This seminar will aim to place this world-historical process of adaptation and repudiation into perspective, encouraging students to use their understanding of one or another national history as source for comparative insight.
+Some places will be reserved for graduate students from Political Science.
+Paper writing will be encouraged.
+More ambitious papers will earn additional course credit.
+Enrollment limited to eighteen.
+Self-scheduled examination or paper option.
+B. Ackerman